Access Layoff & Business Services - Click Here!

 Corning Volunteer Fire Department (CVFD) Call Volume:

-The Corning Volunteer Fire Department responded to 18 calls for service last week, they were: 12 medicals, 4 fires and 2 investigations.
+The Corning Volunteer Fire Department responded to 19 calls for service last week, they were: 13 medicals, 1 fire, 1 traffic collision and 4 public service.

 CITY MANAGER: